tadasdanielius/celery-mongo/README.md

 ## Setting up celery

-Before using meteor package celery server must be set up to use mongodb. here is simple example how this can be acheaved.
-First create file **celeryconfig.py**
+Before using meteor package celery server must be set up to use mongodb.
+Here is simple example how this can be acheaved.
+First create file

+**celeryconfig.py**

 ```python